 It is rich but balanced with herbs and spinach. - Can I use frozen spinach?

-Yes, thaw and drain before adding. - What can I serve with it?
+Yes, thaw and drain before adding. - Can I make it dairy-free?

 Yes, use coconut cream and skip Parmesan. - Can I cook it on high instead of low?